October 29, 2021 - June 10, 2022

 Lobby, Koger Center for the Arts

-Columbia artist Tyrone Geter’s collection of charcoal collages,"Living In the Light of Hell’s Shadow," will be on display in the Koger Center from October 29 - November 30.
-Mr. Geter's artwork is incorporated as a visual element in conjunction with the Southern Exposure concert; At War with Ourselves - 400 Years of You being performed at the Koger Center on Sunday, November 7 at 3:00 p.m.
+Columbia artist Tyrone Geter’s collection of charcoal collages,"Living In the Light of Hell’s Shadow," will be on display in the Koger Center from October 29, 2021 - June 10, 2022.
+Mr. Geter's artwork is incorporated as a visual element in conjunction with the Southern Exposure concert; At War with Ourselves - 400 Years of You that was performed at the Koger Center on Sunday, November 7, 2021 at 3:00 p.m.
 Get more information here.

 Each Southern Exposure concert is paired with a local visual artist whose works relate thematically and visually to the evening’s musical program.
 This concert’s featured artist is Tyrone Geter, a Columbia-based artist who formerly taught at Benedict College.

 In a career that spreads across two continents, Tyrone Geter has built an international reputation as a world-class artist, painter, sculptor, illustrator and teacher.
 Geter grew up in Anniston, Alabama, and received an Master’s of Fine Arts from Ohio University in 1976.
 In 1979, Geter relocated to Zaria, Nigeria, where he lived, drew and painted among the Fulani and local peoples of Northern Nigeria.
 Recently retired from his position of Associate Professor of Art at Benedict College in Columbia, SC, he lives in Columbia.

 An exceptional draftsman, Geter’s portraits are sensitive, timeless and masterfully executed.
 Their power, displayed through their expression, gesture and adornments, seem often suspended in an otherworldly environment.
 Equal to the history his figures embody, they also speak of a spiritual world overflowing with compassions and empathy.